stapler/netbeans-stapler-plugin/README.md

-A NetBeans IDE plugin to support the Stapler web framework.
+A NetBeans IDE plugin suite to support Jenkins plugin development and the Stapler web framework.
 See [NetBeans plugin for Stapler](https://wiki.jenkins-ci.org/display/JENKINS/NetBeans+plugin+for+Stapler) for background.

 [Plugin Portal downloads](http://plugins.netbeans.org/plugin/43938/)